Ethics (Star Trek: The Next Generation): Plot

 In a storage bay, Worf is hit by a barrel that falls from above.
 His spine is damaged, resulting in paraplegia.
 Dr. Crusher, the commanding medical physician on the Enterprise, consults a neurological specialist, Dr. Toby Russell, to aid in the treatment and provide professional expertise for Worf's injury.

-During the review of Worf's case regarding the injury Dr. Russel states that Klingon anatomy is "over designed" and that she has not "seen so many unnecessary redundancies in one body".
+During the review of Worf's case regarding the injury Dr. Russell states that Klingon anatomy is "over designed" and that she has not "seen so many unnecessary redundancies in one body".
 Dr. Crusher informs Dr. Russell that Klingons refer to the redundancies as the "brak'lul" and that almost every vital function has two organs in case of failure.
 After further discussions, she introduces Dr. Crusher to a genetic tissue generator device, the "genatronic replicator" that she has been using in experimental holographic simulation applications for which the "early results have been very encouraging".
 Dr. Crusher is impressed and was unaware of its use on humanoids.
 Dr. Russell reports that it has never been used on humanoid species and makes a suggestion that this experimental application be used to clone Worf's spinal cord for transplantation.
 Dr. Crusher has significant concerns regarding the use of an experimental treatment as Worf would be the first patient to have its use as a humanoid species and that they know little about Klingon anatomy and physiology for successful surgical procedure.
 Dr. Crusher informs Dr. Russell that conventional techniques will be used.

 Dr. Crusher speaks to Worf and recommends implants that transmit neural signals which would allow him to regain about 60% of his mobility.
-However, Worf does not like the idea of being an injured warrior nor "lurching through corridors", so he considers his life to be over.
+However, Worf does not like the idea of being an injured warrior "lurching through corridors", so he considers his life to be over.

 Dr. Russell volunteers to assist in treating injured colonists whose transport had struck a mine.
 Crusher finds that she has used an experimental drug on a patient who subsequently died, and quietly but strongly reprimands Russell for not using proven methods first.

 Worf asks Commander Riker to assist him in performing a ritual suicide.
 Riker emphatically tells Worf that he will not help a friend commit suicide.
 Riker brings the issue to Captain Picard.
 Captain Picard asks Riker to take into account that the Klingon customs and beliefs are different than humans.